HmLawliet/TimelyExecSql/README.md

 # TimelyExecSql
 Timing program for SQL statement execution

-You just need to modify configuration files, such as information about databases.
+You just need to modify configuration files（celeryconfig.py）, such as information about databases.

 You need to initialize celery before you use it, and install it through `pip install celery`